timitek/getrealt-docs/docs/installing.md

 **Step 5:** Configure your site.

-All of these settings can be configured directly from the quarx admin dashboard once your website is up and running from the GetRealT menu at /quarx/getrealt/settings
+All of these settings can be configured directly from the quarx admin dashboard once your website is up and running from the GetRealT menu at /quarx/getrealt/settings.
+However you may also manually modify the settings within the .env file.

+**.env file note**: *If you modify the .env file directly, any values within the .env file that have spaces in them must be wrapped in double quotes ""*

-In order to display the maps on the listing details pages, obtain a google maps API key <https://developers.google.com/maps/documentation/javascript/get-api-key>
+**Map note**: *In order to display the maps on the listing details pages, obtain a google maps API key <https://developers.google.com/maps/documentation/javascript/get-api-key>*

 Add values for the following settings to your .env file.

+**GETRETS_CUSTOMER_KEY** = the customer key provided to you by timitek.com

 **GETREALT_SITE_NAME** = What is the name you would like to use in the sites banner as the site name?